 In our reviews, we will focus on audit firms that provide significant non-audit services to the FMC reporting entities they audit.
-We will review whether they have appropriately identified threats to their independence, whether those threats were addressed sufficiently by the controls put in place; and the audit work performed.
+We will review whether they have appropriately identified threats to their independence, whether those threats were addressed sufficiently by the controls put in place, and the audit work performed.
 We will also verify whether all aspects of the non-audit services were reported to the board of directors, and are appropriately disclosed in the financial statements and the audit.
+Auditors should approach independence with the highest integrity and, when in doubt, take a conservative approach.
+If we continue to see non-compliance, we will increase enforcement and seek clarification on what is considered acceptable under the New Zealand Professional and Ethical Standards.